developerforce/salesforce-slack-starter-kit/README.md

 ## Current Limitation

 Multiple salesforce org connections to a single Slack workspace are not supported.
-Note that Salesforce Slack SDK will support this feature.
+Note that Salesforce Slack SDK plans to support this feature.

 ## About the Project